openebs-archive/openebs-docs/docs/upgrade.md

      If the output shows that `Pre-Upgrade is successful `, then proceed with next step.

      Verify blockdevice CR is created for each disks.
-The blockdevice status will show as `claimed` if the disk is used and status as `unclaimed` if it is unused.
+The blockdevice status will show as `claimed` if the disk is already used and status as `unclaimed` if it is unused.

      Obtain the blockdevice details using the following command.

      ```
-     kuebctl get bd -n openebs
+     kubectl get bd -n openebs
      ```

      Output will be similar to the following.